Sirajganj: History

 During British rule, Sirajganj was a town in the Pabna District of Eastern Bengal and Assam.
 Its location on the right bank of the Jamuna River or main stream of the Brahmaputra was a six-hour journey by steamer from the railway terminal at Goalundo.
 It was the chief river mart for jute in northern Bengal, with several jute presses.
 The jute mills were closed after the 1897 Assam earthquake.
 The population according to the 1901 census of India was 23,114.

 Demographics

+According to the 2022 Bangladesh census, Sirajganj city had a population of 297,230.

-According to the 2011 Bangladesh census, Sirajganj city had 37,442 households and a population of 167,200.
-The literacy rate (age 7 and over) was 62.2%, compared to the national average of 51.8%.
+According to the 2011 Bangladesh census, Sirajganj city had 35,556 households and a population of 167,200.
+31,096 (19.57%) were under 10 years of age.
+The literacy rate (age 7 and over) was 63.22%, compared to the national average of 51.8%, and the sex ratio was 980 females per 1000 males.

 Religion

-Muslims make up 90.21% of the population, while Hindus are 9.68% of the population.
+Muslims make up 90.23% of the population, while Hindus are 9.65% of the population.
 The Hindu population has remained relatively constant while the Muslim population has constantly increased.
-The remaining 0.11% people follow other religions, mainly Christianity.
+The remaining 0.12% people follow other religions, mainly Christianity and Sarnaism.
+There are 240 mosques, 30 temples and 1 Church in the city.